 Generation Zers are climbing a longer academic ladder.
-They are more likely to pursue college compared to earlier generations, according to the Pew Research Center.
-Among 18- to 21-year-olds no longer in high school in 2018, 57% were enrolled in a two- or four-year college.
+They are more likely to finish high school and pursue college compared to earlier generations, according to the Pew Research Center.
+Among young adults ages 18 to 21 who were “no longer in high school in 2018, 57% were enrolled in a two- or four-year college.”
 This same statistic was five percentage points lower — at 52% — for Millennials in 2003 and 14 percentage points lower — at 43% — for members of Generation X in 1987.

 The Annie E. Casey Foundation’s KIDS COUNT Data Center reports a similar pro-education trend.
-From 2000 to 2018, the share of 16- to 19-year-olds who were not high school students or high school graduates dropped from 11% to just 4%.
-At the same time, the share of 18- to 24-year-olds who were college students or college graduates jumped from 36% to 49%.
+As Gen Zers made their way through the school system from 2000 to 2019, the share of 16- to 19-year-olds who were not high school students or high school graduates dropped from 11% to just 4%.
+At the same time, the share of 18- to 24-year-olds who were college students or college graduates jumped from 36% to 49% over these two decades.

 Parental Education Levels of Generation Z

 The trajectory toward more education holds true at the family level, too.
 Parents of Gen Zers are also better educated.
-In 2005, 35% of kids nationwide were growing up in a household led by someone with a college (associate, bachelor’s or graduate) degree.
-By 2018, this statistic had risen to 44%.
+Among members of Gen Z ages 7–17 in 2019, 44% lived with a parent who had a college degree (bachelor’s or graduate) versus 33% of millennials at the same age.

 The Education of Gen Zers in Immigrant Families

 Members of Generation Z who come from immigrant families are less likely to experience language barriers.
-From 2000 to 2003, 22% of kids in immigrant families reported not speaking English “very well.”
-By 2018, just 13% of kids in immigrant families fit this same statistic.
+Between 2000 and 2002, 22% of school-age kids in immigrant families reported not speaking English “very well.”
+By 2019, when Gen Zers reached ages 7–22, just 13% of kids in immigrant families fit this same statistic.

 Improving a student’s English language proficiency correlates to improved academic outcomes, according to research.
 Nationwide, an overwhelming majority of children who are in English Language Learner programs — three of every four kids who receive this support — speak Spanish as their home language, according to the National Center for Education Statistics.